 We consider iterative methods for solving the unconstrained minimization problem

-where $V$ is a Hilbert space, and $F:V\to\mathbb R$ is a convex function.
-We shall first consider $F = f$ as a smooth convex function and later consider $F = f + g$ as a composition of smooth $f$ and non-smooth $g$ which are both convex.
-Assume that $x^*$ is a global minimizer to problem~\eqref{min}.
-We are interested in the development and analysis of first-order methods producing a sequence $x_k \to x^*$ with accelerated rates.
+where $V$ is a Hilbert space, and $f:V\to\mathbb R\cup\{+\infty\}$ is a properly closed convex function.
+We shall first consider smooth $f$ on the entire space $V$ and later focus on the composite case $f = h + g$ where both $h$ (smooth) and $g$ (non-smooth) are convex on some (simple) closed convex set $Q\subseteq V$.
+We are mainly interested in the development and analysis of accelerated first-order methods.